metamagic-games/dnd-homebrews/src/Classes/Warden/Warden.md

 #### Quick Build

-You can makea. warden quickly by following these suggestions.
+You can make a warden quickly by following these suggestions.
 First, Constitution should be your highest ability score, followed by Charisma or Wisdom.
 Second, choose the outlander background.

 ## Class Features